Kirk Cousins Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

-- He's also carried the ball 16 times for 73 yards and one touchdown, averaging 8.1 yards per game.
+- He's added 73 rushing yards on 16 carries and one rushing touchdown, averaging 8.1 yards per game.

-- The Vikings have thrown the ball in 57.6% of their plays from scrimmage this year while staying on the ground 42.4% of the time.
-This offensive attack ranks 15th in the NFL in points scored.
+- The Vikings, who rank 15th in the NFL in points scored, have attempted a pass 57.6% of the time while opting for the ground attack 42.4% of the time.

 - Cousins accounts for 46.3% of his team's red zone plays, with 38 of his 339 pass attempts coming from inside the opponent's 20-yard line.